Four Strategies to Stress Less with Social Media

 Scrolling has its purpose, too!
 As you scroll, notice which profiles make you laugh or make you feel good or give you information you want.
 Unfollow everyone else.
 Yes, you can unfollow!
 Your social media is supposed to be fun for you, right?

-3. Apply Time Boundaries
+3. Establish Time Limits

 When do you spend the most time on social media?
-Consider timed boundaries, like no social media before breakfast or after dinner.
+Consider timed boundaries, such as no social media before breakfast or after dinner.
 If you are scrolling, you could set a timer for ten minutes and stop when the time is up.
 Think about when it’s going to be most useful for you and when you are in the best headspace to engage mindfully.

 4. Implement No-Phone Zones